James Stephens (Fenian): Arrest and suppression

 On 15 July 1865, American-made plans for a rising in Ireland were discovered when the emissary lost them at Kingstown railway station.
 They found their way to Dublin Castle and to Superintendent Daniel Ryan head of G Division.
 Ryan had an informer within the offices of the Irish People named Pierce Nagle, he supplied Ryan with an "action this year" message on its way to the IRB unit in Tipperary.
 With this information, Ryan raided the offices of the Irish People on Thursday 15 September, followed by the arrests of O'Leary, Luby and O'Donovan Rossa.
 Kickham was caught after a month on the run.
-Stephens was arrested on 11 November 1865 but was less in Richmond Bridewell prison less than two weeks before his escape.
+Stephens was arrested on 11 November 1865 but was in Richmond Bridewell prison less than two weeks before his escape.

 Escape

 Stephens made his escape with the support of Fenian prison warders John J. Breslin and Daniel Byrne inside and John Devoy and others outside.
 Breslin would go on to play a leading part in the Catalpa rescue of Fenian prisoners in the British penal colony of Western Australia.
 Daniel Byrne escaped to France.